klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

-Now we can complie a smart contract to get its bytecode and ABI.
+Now we can compile a smart contract to get its bytecode and ABI.

 ```text
 > solc --abi --bin ./test.sol